mafsan786git/low-level-design-learning/SolidPrinciples/LiskovSubstitutionPrinciple/Readme.md

 you should be able to replace it with any of its subclasses without breaking functionality.
 The LSP ensures that inheritance is used properly.
 Violating it often indicates a problem with the hierarchy design or an inappropriate abstraction.

+The Liskov Substitution Principle (LSP) is an object-oriented programming principle that states that subclasses can replace their superclasses without altering the program's correctness:
+1. Explanation:
+    The LSP requires that subclasses can take on the responsibilities of their superclasses without any side effects or behavioral changes.
+In other words, code that works with a specific type of object should also work with any of its subclasses.
+2. Example:
+    For example, if you have a class called Animal and another class called Dog that inherits from Animal, then you should be able to use Dog in any place where you would normally use Animal.
+3. Importance
+    The LSP promotes reusability, modularity, and maintainability by ensuring that components within a hierarchy can be easily interchanged.
+4. Indicators of LSP violations
+   * Conditional logic in client code
+   * Empty implementations of methods in subclasses
+   * Throwing unexpected exceptions from a subclass method

 Bad code (Violating LSP)
 ```java
 public interface IEmployee {